c-rotte/tum-ects/README.md

 # TUM ECTS

-A simple FastAPI application to manage TUM degrees, modules, and mappings.
+A FastAPI application to manage TUM degrees, modules, and mappings.
+This application collects data from TUM Campus Online, crawls degree and module information, and provides a convenient API to access the data.

+Note that the crawler may take approximately 7 to 8 hours to collect all degrees and their associated information.

 ## Database Scheme